cbcrg/tcoffee/docs/tcoffee_installation.rst

   -------------------------------------------------------------

-Once the package is installed, make sure make sure that the executable is on your path, so that t_coffee can find it automatically.
+Once the package is installed, make sure make sure that the executable is on your path, so that T-Coffee can find it automatically.

 The wublast client makes it possible to run BLAST at the EBI without having to install any database locally.
-It is an ideal solution if you are only using expresso occasionally.
+It is an ideal solution if you are only using Expresso occasionally.

 Installing Fugue for T-Coffee
 -----------------------------
-Uses a standard fugue installation.
+Uses a standard Fugue installation.
 You only need to install the following packages: joy, melody, fugueali, sstruc, hbond.
 If you have root privileges, you can install the common data in:

 ::